 Now, there is still more to it.
 Every part of the drum set is mounted separately.
 It is important to know the quality of these mountings before you buy the drum set.
 Double braced hardware tends to last way longer than single braced one.

 While a drum set is basically a snare, a kick drum, a couple of cymbals and three toms, you need way more in order to be able to play it.
 We are talking about sticks, mountings, cases and a stool (called drum throne).

 Buying those accessories individually might be a daunting task; therefore it might be a good idea to purchase an all-in-one kit.
 For instance, the Millenium MX120 Starter Drumset is a good starter drum set that has everything included.
-You can start using it right of the box.

 Finally, there are some drum sets that come with only one tom.
 While this does not make them unplayable, the absence of the other two toms greatly limits your learning potential.
 Therefore, you might want to get a drum set with at least two toms.

 In this guide, we have covered what we believe are the most important things you should look for in a drum set.
 Of course, there are professional sets that cost thousands of dollars, but they might be too much to be just a starter.
 Hopefully, you are now able to purchase a decent drum kit without breaking the bank.